 How to Make Unbelievably Great Cold Brew

 Cold brew has become a hot item in specialty coffee shops.
-And it's easy to understand why.
-Hey, it tastes great!
+And it's easy to understand why: It tastes great!

 Premium coffees hold their taste profiles together at a variety of temperatures.
 They don't "fall apart" as they cool.
 If you want to test this, order your favorite coffee (preferably in a mug) and sip it.
 Then, sit and chat.
 Try it again in 30 minutes, and again in an hour.
 You'll see what I mean.

-Not only will the best coffees not fall apart, but different slices of the that coffee's profile will shine at different temperatures.
+Not only will the best coffees not fall apart, but different slices of that coffee's flavor profile will shine at different temperatures.

 For instance, if a coffee has berry and citrus notes, let it cool, and see how the balance between those flavors changes likes two girls on a teeter totter.
 One will peak at the higher temperatures, and other at the lower temperatures.